Wildsong/docker-arcgis-enterprise/datastore/README.md

 Docker container for the ESRI ArcGIS Enterprise Data Store

-I don't have a license for the temporal data.
+I don't have a license for the temporal data so I don't address it,

 ## Build